Sheppard Robson: Company

-Sheppard Robson has three offices in London, Manchester and Glasgow, and about three hundred and fifty employees, mostly architects.
-Sheppard Robson Architects LLP trading as Sheppard Robson became a Limited Liability Partnership in 2014, also incorporating Sheppard Robson Limited and Sheppard Robson International as limited companies, all is run its nineteen partners.
+Sheppard Robson has three offices in London, Manchester and Glasgow, and about 350 employees, mostly architects.
+Sheppard Robson Architects LLP, trading as Sheppard Robson, became a Limited Liability Partnership in 2014, also incorporating Sheppard Robson Limited and Sheppard Robson International as limited companies.
 At the moment, Sheppard Robson is the fourth biggest architectural practice in the UK.
 Sheppard Robson has an interior design group, ID:SR, the largest integrated interior design group within a UK architecture practice, which has produced work for BBC North, Channel 4 and London Borough of Newham.
 Although Sheppard Robson is best known for its modern looking high-impact buildings, the company headquarters is a refurbished piano factory hidden in a courtyard in Camden Town, London.